transferwise/aws-kubectl/README.md

+Image used in cronjob aws-registry-credential-cron in FPS k8s infrastructure

 The Docker Image contains the aws-cli and kubectl.
 It is used to update the AWS ECR credentials periodically in a kubernetes cluster.

 # Setup